 The online orientation is designed for you to participate at your own pace, in the comfort of your home.
 Each subject area will have a short description and then a short video to help you discover all the resources and people that are here at NIC to support you.
 Some sessions are mandatory so please be sure to go through each session.
 The orientation has been designed to follow a sequential order and will make the most sense if you work through the videos and sessions in the order provided.

-Join us for Spring 2022 International Student Orientation live virtual sessions.
+Join us for Fall 2022 International Student Orientation in-person and live virtual sessions.

 If you need any assistance, please email us at email@example.com

 You’ve made a big commitment to join us here in this beautiful land.
 Let’s take a moment to learn a little more about this great country from coast to coast to coast!
 (That’s right, Canada is bordered by 3 oceans!)

 We cannot begin without properly welcoming you!
 Whether you have arrived in Canada or you are beginning your studies from your home country, we want to give you a true Canadian welcome from some very important people!

 Did you know that many of us are visitors in this great land of Canada?
 The original First Peoples or Indigenous Peoples of Canada are the First Nations, Inuit and Metis.
 They inhabited this land long before European settlers and long before colonization.
 To begin our welcome today, it is with great humility we state that North Island College is honoured to acknowledge the traditional territories of the combined 35 First Nations of the Nuu-chah-nulth, Kwakwaka’wakw and Coast Salish traditions, on whose traditional and unceded territories the College’s campuses are situated.

 And now for a few words from NIC’s Executive Director, Office of Global Engagement, Mark Herringer.